adityaanshumansahoo/my1strepository-demo/README.md

 # my1strepository-demo
-it is my 1st repository
+it is my 1st repository my 1st code